ao/hivemind/docs/service_discovery.md

 - **Protocols**: Supports HTTP, HTTPS, and TCP health checks
 - **Configurable**: Customizable check intervals, timeouts, and thresholds
 - **Automatic**: Endpoints are automatically marked as healthy or unhealthy
-- **Circuit Breaking**: Unhealthy endpoints are removed from load balancing
+- **Circuit Breaking**: Unhealthy endpoints are removed from load balancing and automatically tested for recovery

 Health check configuration options: